JCumin/Brachylog/README.md

 If you have troubles getting the interpreter to work on a simple Brachylog program (e.g. `,"This works!"w`), it most likely comes from the JPL libraries used to call SWI-Prolog from the Java program (Check that you correctly set the `PATH` variable).
 A file `compiled_brachylog.pl` is generated at the root of the project when you run the application, which contains the Prolog equivalent of your Brachylog code.
 You can consult this in a normal SWI-Prolog interpreter and run `brachylog_main(Input,Output).` to get the result of yout Brachylog program, as an alternative to having the result in the Java application.

+Using strings as i/o directly in the Java application doesn't work properly because for some reason the JPL library transforms strings to atoms when parsing prolog text... (strings works properly inside the Brachylog code though).
+Use the SWI-Prolog interpreter for string inputs/outputs for the moment.

 ##Program structure

 *(We assume that the reader has basic knowledge of Prolog in the following.
 We will use `§` to denote comments in Brachylog code, although this character is not actually recognized by the Brachylog parser as a comment.)*